 After saving this event within the Setup view, I will see it within the Mixpanel filter when creating a Chameleon segment:

-Applying this filter will mean that only users who have completed this event (as per Mixpanel data) within the last 60 days (as set in Setup above) will be part of this Chameleon segment, and thus see the related tour.
+Applying this filter will mean that only users who have completed this event (as per Mixpanel data) within the last 60 days (as set in Setup above) will be part of this Chameleon segment, and thus see the related Experience.

 We are not currently aware of any common problems experienced as part of this integration, so please message us if you have any issues, or ideas for improvements.
 Simply use the green chat circle on the bottom right of this screen. ↘️